tonyoruovo/Projects.Node.Typescript.Data-Serialization-Format/README.md

 const toMemoryJson = new json.Converter(csvSyntax, csvParams, csvFormatter);

-const iniJsFormat = new ini.JSFormat();
+/*Use ini.StringFormat() for strictly strings and ini.FileFormat(filename) for writing the result to a file named 'filename'*/ const iniJsFormat = new ini.JSFormat();
 const iniSyntax = ini.UNIX;// can also be 'new ini.SyntaxBuilder().build()'
 const iniParams = new ini.Params();